-Salt Lake City Population 2017
+Salt Lake City, Utah Population 2020

-The Salt Lake City metropolitan area has an estimated population of 1.14 million, while the city proper has a population estimated at 192,000.
-The Salt Lake City-Ogden metropolitan area, including Weber, Davis and Salt Lake counties, had a population of 1.34 million in 2000.
+The Salt Lake City metropolitan area has an estimated population of 200,591, while the city proper has a population estimated at 192,000.
+The Salt Lake City-Ogden metro area, including Weber, Davis and Salt Lake counties, had a population of 1.34 million in 2000.
 The Census Bureau has since added Tooele and Summit counties to the Salt Lake City metro area while removing Davis and Weber counties.
 The larger Salt Lake City-Provo-Orem, Utah Combined Statistical Area has a population of 2.4 million and is comprised of a corridor of development that stretches 120 miles along the Wasatch Front.

 Salt Lake has 6.75% of Utah's total population and 18% of Salt Lake County's population.
-The city proper is more densely populated than the surrounding area with a population density of more than 1,689 people per square mile, or 1,050 per square kilometer.
+The city proper is more populated than the surrounding area with a population density of more than 1,689 people per square mile, or 1,050 per square kilometer.